davidcralph/retro.derpyenterprises.org/README.md

 My website with info about me, projects and other fun stuff

 ## About
-Licensed under MIT, however would be nice if you didn't turn it into one of those ModestaCSS fullscreen sites that all look like a copy of each other.
+Licensed under MIT, however would be nice if you changed things when using this site for something instead of just putting your own name on it.

 ## Links
 [Production (derpyenterprises.org)](https://derpyenterprises.org)